Bagani (TV series): Casting

 Bailey May and Ylona Garcia were initially part of the main cast.
 The two withdrew from the cast due to their conflicting schedules.
 The respective roles of May and Garcia were given to Sofia Andres and Makisig Morales in final casting.
 Deither Ocampo returns to ABS-CBN with Bagani after leaving the network in 2014.
 He worked for The 5 Network and GMA Network during his break from ABS-CBN.
 Gil and Soberano returned to the said drama series after Forevermore in 2014 and Dolce Amore in 2016.

 After 7 years, Kristine returns to ABS-CBN since Noah for her last appearance.
 She and Diether Ocampo work together in Sana'y Wala Nang Wakas, 'Til Death Do Us Part and Palimos ng Pag-ibig (Sineserye Presents' first installment).
 Kristine and Rio Locsin also both play the role of Luisa Santos-Medel and Idad Santos in Gulong ng Palad.

 Setting

 Enrique Gil, one of Bagani's stars, has stated that the series tells a story on how the Philippines was "born" and will be about Filipino culture.
 Though headwriter Mark Angos, following a casting controversy, later clarified that Bagani is set in a fictional world called Sansinukob which was conceptualized using elements from Philippine mythology.

 Filming

-The desert scenes were filmed in Paoay, Ilocos Norte.
+The desert scenes were filmed in Paoay Sand Dunes in Paoay, Ilocos Norte.
 The village sets were designed by Leeroy New and were built in Ilocos.
 New also made some sets in Bulacan.